Support Your Child’s Focus With These 3 Helpful Tips

 So, what tips and tricks can you use that may help your child to support your child’s focus?

 We’ve compiled a list of our three favourites but the key thing to remember is to look at it as a holistic approach.
 Tailor your approach to what suits them the best.

-An outlet that doesn’t involve anyone from school may also help, giving them the chance to broaden their experiences socially.
 Check out your local sports clubs and try team sports like hockey or soccer.
-Test out the Scout and Brownie troops or even photography courses to see what your child prefers.
+Alternatively, you may like to test out the Scout and Brownie troops or even photography courses to see what your child prefers.

 Every child is different.
 So, it makes sense that their learning preferences are different too.

 If your child loses interest in a task while sitting at a desk, try spending homework time on a bean bag.
 If they focus better after some downtime between school and homework, try rejigging their schedule.